rorynolan/filesstrings/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## Reverse Dependencies
-There are 2 reverse dependencies: `exampletestr`, `ijtiff`.
-This update breaks neither.
+There are 3 reverse dependencies: `detrendr`, `exampletestr` and `ijtiff`.
+This update breaks none.
 See https://github.com/rorynolan/filesstrings/blob/master/revdep/checks.rds for full check results.